lynxgav/COVID19-vaccination/scripts/README.md

-This directory contains scripts and notebooks.
+This directory contains R/Stan scripts that produce parameter estimates.